timcoultas/maxpreps_bb_stats/readme.md

 ### Historical Player Statistics
 Four years of player season statistics across 37 (and counting) Colorado 5A teams.
 This information contains player level season data sourced from MaxPreps and aggregates it into one file.

+The following link provides a comprehensive [**data dictionary**](/docs/data_dictionary.md) with explanations of all output tables and suggestions on how to use them.

 ---

 ## Methodology